60 Microlensing Events from the Three Years of Zwicky Transient Facility Phase One: Detection Pipeline

+To avoid spurious results and retain only the ``cleanest data", here we removed any lightcurve epochs with $catflag \neq 0$.
+We then required that all objects have at least 50 unique nights of good data with this new criteria.
+This brought us from 92,201 to 90,810 candidates.
 The nightly averaged magnitudes of the best lightcurve of each candidate were fit with a seven-parameter microlensing model for further analysis.
-The \texttt{scipy.optimize} \texttt{.minimize} routine \citep{scipy} using Powell's method \citep{Powell1964} fit each lightcurve to a point-source point-lens microlensing model including the effects of annual parallax.
+The \texttt{scipy.optimize}\texttt{.minimize} routine \citep{scipy} using Powell's method \citep{Powell1964} was used to fit each lightcurve to a point-source point-lens microlensing model including the effects of annual parallax.
+The seven free parameters include $t_0$, $u_0$, $t_E$, $\pi_{E,E}$, $\pi_{E,N}$, $F_{LSN}$, $b_{SFF}$ as defined in \citep{Lu2016}.
 The average time to fit each object with this model was $1.2 \pm 0.3$ seconds.
-603 candidates failed to be fit with this model and were cut.
+578 candidates failed to be fit with this model and were cut.
 All simulated microlensing events were also fit with this model for comparison.
 The results of these fits for both populations are shown in Figure \ref{fig:opt_fits}.